 In addition to being a potent mean reversion indicator, it also serves incredibly well in identifying when the current trend is strong, and perhaps worth riding.
-In those cases, high readings are seen as a positive sign, rather than an ominous sign of an impending negative price move.
+In those cases, high readings are seen as a positive sign for trend following, rather than an ominous sign of an impending negative price move.

 If you want to read more about the RSI and its various applications, you can do so in our complete guide to the RSI indicator.

 5. Donchian Channel